 She snorted.
 "At least you've got spine.
 Come in before you draw the whole patrol to my door."

-We ducked inside, and warmth wrapped around me like a blanket.
+We stepped inside, and warmth wrapped around me like a blanket.
 The cottage was small, cluttered, and smelled like herbs and something savory simmering over the fire.

 Weapons hung above the hearth like casual decorations.
 A crossbow leaned next to a broom.
 I immediately felt safer.

 "Sit," she ordered, pointing to a padded bench.
-"Don't bleed on anything."
+"Try not to smear half the forest on it."

 Alessio stood near the fire.
 "We need to stay the night.
 We'll leave at first light."